-For anyone wondering whether or not they should just buy a PlayStation 4 Pro now or hold out for the Xbox One X, it's worth taking a look at the details we have now to help you make a decision between these 4K flagships.
+But, while it might bear the title of 'most powerful console in the world', this doesn't automatically make the Xbox One X the right console for you.
+Numbers alone do not a console make and for anyone wondering whether they should buy a PlayStation 4 Pro or an Xbox One X, it's worth taking a look at the details we have below to help you make a decision between these two 4K flagships.

-The headline feature of both of these consoles is that they’ll both be capable of outputting 4K content either natively or through a process known as upscaling.
+The headline feature of both of these consoles is that they're both capable of outputting 4K content either natively or through a process known as upscaling.

-Though the PS4 Pro is capable of playing games in native 4K, at the moment the library of games which do so is fairly small, though growing.
-While you’ll be able to enjoy games like Skyrim in native 4K, at the moment the majority of Pro supported titles achieve their 4K resolutions by upscaling.
+Though the PS4 Pro is capable of playing games in native 4K, at the moment the library of games which do so is fairly small.
+While you’ll be able to enjoy games like Skyrim in native 4K, the majority of Pro supported titles achieve their 4K resolutions by upscaling.

-Though upscaling is inferior to native 4K content, the PS4 Pro has a couple of tricks up its sleeve.
+While an excellent solution to improving 1080p outputs, upscaling is still inferior to native 4K content.
+That said, the PS4 Pro has a couple of tricks up its sleeve.